Sósíalistaflokkurinn

 These goals we Socialists call a magnificent society.
 And we should set the bar so high, not an inch lower.

 And it's not just because we should always dream big, but because we can accomplish this.
-We stand in a similar position as nations stood at the end of the Great Depression and the war that followed it.
+We stand in a similar position to where nations stood at the end of the Great Depression and the war that followed it.
 We stand amidst the ruins of a fallen ideology, which is cruel and ugly, and we have access to power sufficient to build a magnificent society according to the demands, interests, hopes, and expectations of all the public.

-Vote with your heart, return red!
+Vote with your heart, deliver red!